jesusdz/Tools/README.md

 ## Supported platforms

-So far the current code is being tested on Windows and Linux platforms.
+So far the current code is being tested on Windows, Linux, and Android platforms.

 ## Interesting links